newrelic/newrelic-browser-agent/packages/browser-agent/README.md

 ### Instrumenting a Micro Front End

-#### The New Relic Browser Agent can maintain separate configuration scopes for each bundle that is generated and included separately on the page.
-This means that separate bundles, such as those used in certain micro front end patterns, can each report their own scoped data to separate New Relic applications.
+The New Relic Browser Agent can maintain separate configuration scopes for each generated bundle.
+Multiple bundles, like those used in certain micro front end patterns, can each report their own scoped data to separate New Relic applications.

 ```javascript
 // <<< MICRO FRONT END APP 1 >>>